skinvestigations/mispdumptotext/README.md

-# mispdumptotext
+# MISP Dump to Text
-A MISP Script to Dump Events to Text Document
+A MISP Script to Dump Events to Text Documents for ingest into other systems.